nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

       structure`[-date] [whitespace] [date in DD/MM/YYYY format]`

 These steps will ultimately parse the user's input and extract the necessary information.
-If any pattern does not match, our parser will throw a `RainDayException` indicating the wrong input format.
+If any pattern does not match, our parser will throw a `RainyDayException` indicating the wrong input format.

 #### Alternatives considered